 About the college

-Kellogg College is a lively and diverse academic community offering a very distinctive Oxford experience.
+Kellogg College is a lively and diverse academic community offering a distinctive Oxford experience.
 We welcome graduate students and researchers from around the world who can be found working across all four of the University’s academic divisions and the Department for Continuing Education.

 Kellogg College transforms lives by creating opportunities for lifelong and flexible learning, extending access to the University of Oxford by reaching out beyond the traditional full-time, residential student community.
 Students at the college benefit from studying and researching alongside their peers, who are actively engaged in careers across a range of industries whilst studying for a post-graduate degree at Oxford.
 This mixed community at Kellogg is what makes the college a unique and inspiring atmosphere in which to work and study.